meta-llama/llama-stack/docs/source/getting_started/index.md

 :::

 :::{tab-item} Using a Container
-To get started quickly, we provide various container images for the server component that work with different inference providers out of the box.
+You can use a container image to run the Llama Stack server.
+We provide several container images for the server component that works with different inference providers out of the box.
 For this guide, we will use `llamastack/distribution-ollama` as the container image.
 If you'd like to build your own image or customize the configurations, please check out [this guide](../references/index.md).

-Lets setup some environment variables and create a local directory to mount into the container’s file system.
+First lets setup some environment variables and create a local directory to mount into the container’s file system.
 ```bash
 export INFERENCE_MODEL="meta-llama/Llama-3.2-3B-Instruct"
 export LLAMA_STACK_PORT=8321